xvferdy/nextjs-portfolio/my-notes.md

 ## Notes

-## Bug/bad bahaviour/I'm upset for/not statisfied
+## Bug/bad bahaviour/I'm upset for/not statisfied/

 ## Readme